thesephist/gemini/README.md

 ### Business logic

 - Temporarily add functionality to remove (read: `close()`) the current request and make a new one
-- Update the button on the front page to not take an email field

 Verified tutor program-related
     - Make tutor a special level of proficiency, and give them a badge that's "Verified tutor"